jchook/s3-upload/README.md

 ### Platforms

-So far I have only tested this on Ubuntu 17.04 but I expect it will work on:
+So far I have only tested this on Ubuntu 18.04 but I expect it will work on:

-- Linux, etc
+- Linux, BSD, etc
 - Mac OS X
 - Windows 10 (with [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10))